 A tricky part of qualitative usability testing is crafting test questions.
 The way you write or ask questions can affect the answers you get.
+There are plenty of usability testing tools available to help you.
 However, it’s easier than you think if you try the funnel technique, which instructs usability studies to start with broad questions and narrow in as you go, and follow these best practices:

 - Create specific, thought-provoking questions